jagi/meteor-astronomy/README.md

 var post = Posts.findOne(); // Get instance of Post class
 ```

-If you don't set `transform` flag to `false` and you need to get a plain object you can force that for particular query.
+If you want to have automatic documents transformation turned on and you need to get a plain object you can force that for a particular query by passing `null` as a value of the `transform` option.

 ```js
 var plainPostDoc = Posts.findOne({}, {